vickimzhang/vmzhang-academic/content/event/oe3c2019/index.md

 event: McMaster University

-location: Ontario Ecology, Ethology, and Evolution Colloquium
+location: Ontario Ecology, Ethology, and Evolution Colloquium (OE3C)

 summary: Poster.
-Ontario Ecology, Ethology, and Evolution Colloquium (OE3C).

 abstract: "A fundamental question in ecology centers around species ranges and the limits of a physical niche space imposed by environmental variables.
 Species distribution models (SDM) provide the ability to identify the effect of environmental variables on species distributions and to forecast future environmentally-driven changes.
 One such SDM is `Maxent`, a machine-learning software that uses environmental raster grids to predict the probability of species presence within grids.
 <p>&nbsp;</p>